In Workplace Poker (2016) author Dan Rust shares Machiavellian wisdom and insights on office politics, games colleagues play, and career strategies.

 There is nothing wrong with it, it’s just the nature of things.

-Dun Rust goes a bit into corporate culture and differentiates five of them:
+Dun Rust reviews different types of corporate cultures, and differentiates five of them:

 - Cult of personality